mbaula/ViSimulate/Notes.md

 5. The transformed color values in rgb_cvd are converted back to sRGB using the sRGB_from_linearRGB() function, and the resulting sRGB color values are returned as an array.

 #### Steps for simulating High Myopia
+1. For simulating high myopia, I tried to implement a method that mimics the simulation found here: https://coopervision.co.uk/practitioner/clinical-resources/myopia-in-children/myopia-simulator The simulation implemented seems to simulate the blurry vision overall, but the clearer vision for near objects is not entirely simulated.
+2. Specify a 'blur radius' parameter, which determines the amount of neighbouring pixels that will contribute to the blur effect.
+The code then goes through each pixel of the image and calculate the average color values of surrounding pixels within the blur radius.
+It adds up the color values of the surrounding pixels and divide by the total number of pixels.
+The average color value are then assigned to each pixel, blending the colors of nearby pixels together.
+3. The process is completed for each pixel of the image, resulting in a blurred version of the original image.
+4. Since it's hard to determine what objects are near, or in the foreground, it does not account for objects near to the eye that should not be blurry.